 ABC’s ’20/20: The Chameleon’ as well as AMC+’s ‘True Crime Story: Citizen Detective: Rebekah’ examines the life, crimes, and impact of Terrence “Terry” Peder Rasmussen, a serial killer who the authorities believed used “at least five different aliases in a decades-long run of crimes across the country, including at least five homicides, and likely more.”
 But unlike most killers, instead of targeting strangers, Terry committed offenses against the females whom he knew and was involved with in one way or the other.
 Therefore, it’s surprising two of his daughters have since publicly opened up about him — and now, if you’re curious to know more about them, here’s everything that we know.

 Who Are Terry Rasmussen’s Daughters?

 Terry did have another daughter, though, a half-sister to Diane and Andrea, whom he killed sometime between 1977 and 1981, when she was just 2 or 3-years-old.
-And although she has not yet been identified, Andrea says that she and her siblings call her Anita Moon.
+Although she has not yet been identified, Andrea says that she and her siblings call her Anita Moon.
 Andrea also has a theory behind why Terry killed her half-sister and not her, revealing that she thinks Anita was half-Asian.
-“I think he killed my sister because she didn’t look like him,” Andrea told WMUR.
+“I think he killed my sister because she didn’t look like him,” Andrea candidly said.
 “I really can’t stand my face sometimes when I look in the mirror because I look like him, you know?
 It’s hard.”
 But in saying that, the one thing the sisters maintain is that their father was never violent towards them.

 Read More: How Did Terry Rasmussen Die?